ATECoder/dn.vi.ivi/docs/TTM Instrument Guide.md

 ![](KelvinDiagram.jpg)

-<a name="Loading"></a>
-### Loading the TTM Firmware

-Use the TTM Loader to update the TTM Firmware as described in the [TTM Loader Guide].

 <a name="Remote-Local"></a>
 ### Taking the instrument from Remote to Local Mode

-When controlling the instrument from an application program, such as the Loader or Driver Tester, the instrument goes into Remote mode.
+When controlling the instrument from an application program the instrument goes into Remote mode.

 Pressing the `EXIT` button on the instrument panel changes the instrument access mode to local where the instrument is controlled from the front panel rather than from an external program.